eliascvrno/eliascvrno/README.md

 I am a passionate **Software Engineering Student** focused on building efficient, scalable, and user-centric applications.
 I love automation, clean code, and creating tools that improve people's daily lives.

 * 📚 Currently pursuing my degree in Software Engineering.
-* 💡 Creator of **BeGreen**, a mobile app designed for digital minimalism and eliminating distractions.
 * 🛠️ Constantly exploring cloud-native technologies and DevOps workflows.

 ---